 Detailed information on how to register for courses can be found at www.registrar.umd.edu/current/registration/registration.html.
 For course dates, please see the Academic Calendar.

-If you require permission to enroll in a course on Testudo, please contact Sonja Dietrich at firstname.lastname@example.org with the course code, section, and your UID.
+If you require permission to enroll in a course on Testudo, please click here.

 In addition to receiving approval from your advisor, you may also need to request permission from the course department directly.
-Contact information for the appropriate course departments is available here.
+For information for the appropriate course departments in Engineering, click here and click on "Departmental Advisors"

 Please refer to this page for a basic guide to course sections.